Wulf2k/DaS-BRush/README.md

   * Click OK.
   * Click `DaS.ScriptLib` within the User Libraries list to select/highlight it
   * Click the "Add External folder..." button on the right.
-  * Browse to the `Lua Headers` folder in your DaS-BRush folder.
+  * Browse to the `Lua Includes` folder in your DaS-BRush folder.
-    - If you downloaded a pre-built .zip of it, it will be in `<Extracted Zip File Directory>\Lua Headers`
+    - If you downloaded a pre-built .zip of it, it will be in `<Extracted Zip File Directory>\Lua Includes`
-    - If you cloned the GitHub repository and built the Visual Studio Solution, then folder will be located at `<Solution Directory>/Bin/Debug/Lua Headers`
+    - If you cloned the GitHub repository and built the Visual Studio Solution, then folder will be located at `<Solution Directory>/Bin/Debug/Lua Includes`
   * Click OK.
   * You should now see the directory you just added listed underneath DaS.ScripLib's dropdown-node-thing in the User Libraries list.
   * Click the "Apply and Close" button on the "Preferences" window.